The artistic pursuits of Rodd Sherwin

 featured his work until it finally closed in December 2004.
 Through the years, his paintings have enjoyed

 popular appeal and have become widely distributed.
-Now living in South East Queensland by the banks of the
+Now retired in South East Queensland by the banks of the

-For the past few years Rodd has turned his creative hand to designing and building model aeroplanes.
+Caboolture River, Rodd turned his creative hand to designing and building model aeroplanes.
 Joining a bunch

-of old RC enthusiasts at a local model aero club, his challenge now is to maintain this aircraft fleet, as not all flights
+of old RC enthusiasts at a local model aero club, his challenge has been is to maintain intact his aircraft fleet.